-In the web client, to add or change your photo in the upper right, click the right user avatar.
+To change your photo in the web client, click the avatar Change your photo in the upper right.
 Select the image file, then click Open.
+You can right-click the photo to save or perform other photo options with the photo.

 The pages available to you display on the left.
-You will see Home and, based on your role, you may also see My Requests, Approvals, Reviews, X Settings, or a combination of those.
+You will see Home and, based on your role, you may also see My Requests, Approvals, Reviews, Settings, or a combination of those.
+You can customize the information you see on the pages.
+For more information, see Settings, version, and desktop Windows client (web client) on page 35.

-You can show less of the left menu.
-In the upper left of the page, click \blacksquare to collapse or expand the menu.
+You can reduce the left menu.
+In the upper left of the page, click $\blacksquare$ to collapse or expand the menu.